 Of course, exercise requirement is a huge factor in determining whether a dog is low maintenance.
 Not only is it time-costly to provide active dogs with exercise, but without their exercise, active breeds may show destructive behaviors.

-3. Easy to Train
+3. Obedient and Easy to Train

 All dogs should be trained, whether it be housetraining, basic obedience or proper behaviors.
 But not all breeds will be as eager with training.
-There are dogs that can be exceptionally stubborn or strong-willed, but also dogs that are people-pleasing.
+There are breeds that can be exceptionally stubborn or strong-willed, but also dogs that are people-pleasing.

 With that said, we’ve prioritized dog breeds that don’t mind training.
 These dogs have a high obedience & working intelligence, thus they’re very responsive to training.
 Plus, they’ll be less dominant and more willing to accept the owner as the alpha.

-4. Calm Temperament
+4. Calm and Docile Temperament

 Most dog owners will agree that a calmer, more docile dog tends to be more low maintenance.
 Not only do they usually need less exercise, but they’re likely not going to be always pestering their owners to play with them.